jdeut/dotfiles/Readme.md

-`stow` symlinks everything in the right path
+`stow` symlinks everything to the right location